zkemail/email-tx-builder/packages/contracts/test/fixtures/README.md

 The `Groth16Verifier.sol` is an auto-generated contract using snarkjs that handles the zero-knowledge proof verification.
 It's used internally by the EmailSigner and Verifier contracts to validate the proofs contained in the test fixtures.

-For examples of how these fixtures are used in tests, refer to `test/Fixtures.t.sol`.
+For examples of how these fixtures are used in tests, refer to `Fixtures.t.sol`.